 Top 4 Small Business Growth Strategies

-1. Innovation, Development and Commercialization Strategy
+1. Innovation, Development, and Commercialization Strategy

 Innovation is where your business ideates and converts them into innovative solutions to deliver value to your target audience.

-Innovation comes in many shapes and sizes such as-
+Hence, innovation comes in many shapes and sizes such as-

-Radical Innovation
+a) Radical Innovation

 Radical innovation involves the application of new ideas to a new market, sometimes even leading to the birth of new industries.